HewlettPackard/image-streamer-esxi/artifact-bundles/README.md

-# ESXi artifacts for ImageStreamer v5.0 release
+# ESXi 5.x to ESXi 6.5 and ESXi 6.7 to ESXi 7.0 artifacts for ImageStreamer v5.2 release
 ## Note:
+- For versions of ESXi 5.x to ESXi 6.5 Please use HPE-ESXi-xxxx-xx-xx-v5.2.zip Artifact Bundle
+- For versions of ESXi 6.7 and onwards Please use HPE-ESXi-6.7-xxxx-xx-xx-v5.2.zip Artifact Bundle
-- All artifact bundles in this repo are compatible with ImageStreamer v5.0 release
+- All artifact bundles in this repo are compatible with ImageStreamer v5.2 release
 - Click on 'Branch:' drop down menu on this page to get artifact bundles for other ImageStreamer releases
 - The following ESXi versions are supported
 	- ESXi 6.0 (ESXi 6.0 U2, ESXi 6.0 U3)
 	- ESXi 6.5 (ESXi 6.5, ESXi 6.5 U1, ESXi 6.5 U2)
 	- ESXi 6.7 (ESXi 6.7, ESXi 6.7 U1, ESXi 6.7 U2, ESXi 6.7 U3)
+	- ESXi 7.0 (ESXi 7.0)

 ## Version History:

-HPE-ESXi-2019-08-26-v5.0
-   - ESXi artifact bundle for versions uptil 6.5

-HPE-ESXi-6.7-2019-07-24-v5.0
-   - ESXi artifact bundle for versions 6.7 and above
+HPE-ESXi-2019-08-26-v5.2.zip
+   - Modified MPIO script to remove default vmk0 - remove old MAC and portID

+HPE-ESXi-6.7-2020-03-30-v5.2.zip
+   - Modified scrip to remove default vSwitch and vmnic created on GI captured from i3s deployed node
+   - Has corrective action as per VMware knowledgebase 2148321 for remounting bootbank from /tmp to /sda

-## Golden Image creation for ESXi 6.7:
+## Golden Image creation for ESXi 6.7/7.0:

 An Image Streamer Golden Image for ESXi 6.7 is to be captured ‘as is’, without any generalization scripts.
 This also introduces a constraint that the ESXi 6.7 image to be captured, shouldn’t contain any personalization.
 Any personalization, if done on the host before capturing the image will be retained and should be overwritten during the subsequent deployments.

-1. Ensure that you have access to ESXi 6.7 ISO file.
+1. Ensure that you have access to ESXi 6.7/7.0 ISO file.

 1. Create a server profile with “HPE - Foundation 1.0 - create empty OS Volume” as OS Deployment plan and a server hardware of desired hardware type.
 Set an appropriate value for volume size in MiB units, say 20480 MiB.
 The HPE Synergy Server will be configured for access to this empty OS Volume.

-1. Launch iLO Integrated Remote Console of this server and set the ESXi 6.7 ISO file as virtual CD-ROM/DVD image file.
+1. Launch iLO Integrated Remote Console of this server and set the ESXi 6.7/7.0 ISO file as virtual CD-ROM/DVD image file.
 Power on the server.

-1. Install ESXi 6.7.
+1. Install ESXi 6.7/7.0.

 1. Reboot the Compute Blade. [required for the OS to create the state.tgz folder]

-1. To capture the ESXi 6.7 image:
+1. To capture the ESXi 6.7/7.0 image:

     1. Shutdown the server gracefully by pressing F12, and shutting it down, or by giving ‘poweroff’ command from SSH console, or by, clicking on the Momentary Press from iLO console of the server.